-The Section on Comparative Medicine is an internationally recognized leader in the translation of basic to clinical science.
+The Section on Comparative Medicine provides internationally recognized leadership in the translation of basic to clinical science.
 Our faculty seeks to foster an intellectual and collaborative environment that is dedicated to understanding diseases of public health relevance via preclinical trials and biomedical research in nonhuman primates and other animals.

-Our uniquely skilled faculty and staff serve as Wake Forest’s center for primate expertise; they administer the Wake Forest Primate Center as well as residencies and research fellowships including a post-DVM research training program, and two training programs for specialty board certification in veterinary medicine (Laboratory Animal Medicine and Anatomic Pathology).
+Our uniquely skilled faculty and staff serve as Wake Forest’s center for primate expertise, and they administer residencies and research fellowships including a post-DVM research training program, and two training programs for specialty board certification in veterinary medicine (Laboratory Animal Medicine and Anatomic Pathology).

-The faculty of Comparative Medicine is diverse and includes DVMs, PhDs and DVM/PhDs -- several with diplomate status in the American College of Laboratory Animal Medicine or the American College of Veterinary Pathology).
+The faculty of Comparative Medicine is diverse and includes DVMs, PhDs and DVM/PhDs including diplomates of the American College of Laboratory Animal Medicine and the American College of Veterinary Pathologists).